- Participants receiving a pension benefit

 If you are eligible to receive payments as the beneficiary of a pension plan participant, it is important that you also designate a beneficiary.
 PBGC makes two distinct types of payments that your beneficiary could become eligible to receive.

 - Survivor benefits.
 If you are receiving an annuity, such as a Certain-and Continuous Annuity, that provides survivor benefits after your death, PBGC will pay them to the person that you designate.

 - Unpaid Amounts owed to you at the time of your death.
 If after your death, PBGC discovers that we had been paying you too little each month, we will pay the balance owed plus interest to a beneficiary.

 You can find detailed instructions for naming a beneficiary or changing a previously named beneficiary with our online account service.

 - Report the death of a participant:

-- In order to report the death of a person who is receiving or due a pension benefit from PBGC, please call PBGC's Customer Contact Center at 1-800-400-7242.
+- To report the death of a person who is receiving or due a pension benefit from PBGC, please call us at 1-800-400-7242.
 For TTY/ASCII (American Standard Code for Information Interchange) users, call the federal relay service toll-free at 1-800-877-8339 and ask to be connected to the number listed above.
 When you call, you will need the following information: